 An Outreach to University Students

-Harmony's Learn2Work (L2W) Center is strategically located in the University District of Phnom Penh where we offer free, highly-sought-after English language and computer courses to students.
-These are top-rated courses, with curriculum developed by Pheakday Chin, our Cambodia Country Director, who himself has a Master's Degree and has been a University professor.
-Upon graduation from our classes, students are able to obtain better jobs.
+Only a small percentage of Cambodians have a university education.
+Having a college degree is a game-changer that opens doors for the best jobs including positions in government.
+Harmony's Learn2Work (L2W) Center is strategically located in the University District of Phnom Penh offering free, highly sought-after English language and computer courses to students.
+These are top-rated courses, with curriculum developed by our Cambodia Country Director who has a Master's Degree and has served as a professor at multiple universities.

 Let's Start Talking (LST)